TGlenn13/Loop-Knight/README.md

 [X] The monsters spawn in at random rates until the first wave reaches the max capacity

 Phase 2
-[ ] The player can press a key (probably space) to make a sword appear and disappear in front of them (attack)
+[X] The player can press a key (probably space) to make a sword appear and disappear in front of them (attack)

-[ ] The player can interact with the monsters by attacking which makes them vanish when collided with a weapon
+[X] The player can interact with the monsters by attacking which makes them vanish when collided with a weapon

+[X} Running into a monster also kills the monster

+[X] The monsters take away one hit point from the player when running into the player

+[X] If the player loses all HP the game ends

+Phase 3
 [ ] Once all enemies are dead the next wave begins after 5 seconds

-[ ] The monsters take away one hit point from the player when running into the player

-[ ] If the player loses all HP the game ends

-Phase 3
 [ ] Different monsters are made (ranged, melee)

 [ ] Boss monsters are made